Bring Your Own Token

 401x-partner header is missing, invalid, or the organization was not found.

-400The request body is malformed, the tokens array is empty or exceeds 100, expiration_days is out of range, or the organization has neither invite codes nor processor tokens enabled.
+400The request body is malformed, the tokens array is empty or exceeds the batch limit, expiration_days is out of range, or the organization has neither invite codes nor processor tokens enabled.

-500Something went wrong on our end.
+500An error occurred on Bloom's end.
 Safe to retry the request.

 Limits